urosolia/urosolia.github.io/_posts/2021-8-6-MPC Part II.markdown

 <p align="center">
 	<img src="/images/blog/mpc_II/tf.png" width="800" />
 </p>
 The above figure shows the closed-loop trajectory at the second iteration of the control task.
 We notice that at the second iteration the controller was able to explore the state space.
-Therefore, after completion of the second iteration, we can define a bigger safe set which is given by the union of all data points stored at the first and second iterations of the control task.
+Therefore, after completion of the second iteration, we can define a bigger safe set which is given by the union of all data points stored during the successful iterations of the control task.
 In general, we can define the safe set $$\mathcal{SS}^j$$ as the union of the states visited across the first successful $$j$$ iterations of the control tasks.
 {: style="text-align: justify"}
 <p align="center">
 	<img src="/images/blog/mpc_II/SS_j.png" width="800" />